 Abhartach was also a jealous man and suspected that his wife was having an affair so he decided to spy on her.
 He climbed out the window of his castle one night in an effort to catch her in the act, but slipped and fell to his death.
 His body was discovered in the morning and his people, relieved that he was gone, quickly buried him, standing upright as befitting his status.
 They were in for a shock.

 The very next day Abartach appeared demanding bowls of his peoples’ blood fresh from cuts on their wrists.
 The terrified clans’ people complied through sheer terror but they contacted a neighbouring chieftain, Cathán or as some say Cathran, and begged him to deliver them from the evil neamh-marbh.

 Cathán agreed to do this for the people so he waited for Abartach and slew him, after which he buried him again standing up.
-But there is no keeping a good vampire down and so the very next day there was Abhartach with his empty bowl, demanding it be filled with more fresh blood from his people.
+But there is no keeping a good vampire down and so the very next day there was Abhartach with his empty bowl, demanding it is filled with more fresh blood from his people.

 Incensed, Cathán once again slew the evil creature and again buried him in a remote grave.
 Again the next morning, there was the blood drinker demanding his bowl of blood.
-In total bewilderment Cathán could only turn to the local saint, Eoghan, for help.
+In total bewilderment, Cathán could only turn to the local saint, Eoghan, for help.